rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 ```

 #### Deploying the tenant application in a namespace
-Now that the cluster admin has created the tenant's namspace (ex. *istio-system1*) and
+Now that the cluster admin has created the tenant's namespace (ex. *istio-system1*) and
 the pilot's service discovery has been configured to watch for a specific application
 namespace (ex. *ns-1*), create the application manifests to deploy in that tenant's specific
 namespace.
 Example: